Australian Postgraduate Award

 The information on this page is subject to change.

 Payments are made on a fortnightly basis over the year.
-The period of tenure of an award is three years.
+The maximum period of tenure of an award is three years.
 Periods of study already undertaken towards the degree will be deducted from the period of tenure.

 To be eligible applicants must: